 3. New responsibilities are handled with ease

 It is no longer a world where people are subject to one role.
 Roles and responsibilities are constantly changing and updating, people learn newer skills online—imbibe them into their current role and are capable of handling several responsibilities.
-Also, there is a need for people to start being productive with their new roles and responsibilities in no time—there is no time for warm up time.
+Also, there is a need for people to start being productive with their new roles and responsibilities in no time—there is no time to warm up.
 With an efficient zero-trust, employees are segregated into their roles and are provided access to applications they are entitled to in no time.
 This also means there is no room for access being misused in someone else’s identity.

 While setting up the workflows, employee engagement is mandatory to map the business flows.
 This ensures there is no friction to their workflows once automated.
 This also helps in understanding the key areas in the flows for an application to run successfully, thus mitigating any risk of outages.